 NOTE: Our district in transitioning to the NGSS.
 Although we are implementing some of the units this year, I am still required to teach units that have now been assigned to other grade levels.
-This unit is one of those units that has been effected by the shifts in grade levels.
-I continue to teach this unit because it focuses on the National Science Standard (k-4) B. "As students describe and manipulate objects by pushing or pulling, throwing, dropping, and rolling, they also begin to focus on the the position and movement of objects."
+This unit is one of those units that has been affected by the shifts in grade levels.
+I continue to teach this unit because it focuses on the National Science Standard (K-4) B. "As students describe and manipulate objects by pushing or pulling, throwing, dropping, and rolling, they also begin to focus on the the position and movement of objects."

 It is important that students understand that "the position and motion of an object can be changed by pushing or pulling.
 The size of the change is related to the strength of the push or pull."
 Establishing this knowledge base will prepare them for 3rd grade when the NGSS requires them to apply concepts of force and motion into their learning (3-PS2).

 I start the lesson by having the students gather on the carpet and face the Smartboard.

 At this point, I don't want to mention the idea of push or pull but rather wait until after the activity.

 "During the dance part of this activity, your body was moving all over.
 Sometimes your body parts would go in and sometimes they would go out.
 What caused this?"

 I want to get to the idea that they had to push or pull a body part in or out of the circle.

 I put the words push and pull on the Vocab Chart that I create for this unit.
 I also use the students to come up with a definition for each word.
 I want them to come up with the definition because it will have more meaning if it is developed with them.
 If I was to just tell them with no discussion or with out investing their time into the definition, it would have less meaning.

 I pass out each students science notebook before I start this section of the lesson.